juan-est145/Odin-Project_Inventory_App/README.md

 # Odin Inventory App

-A repository containing a webiste that allows post and get operations with a database.
+A repository containing a website that allows post and get operations with a database.

 ## Dependencies